Jan van Beveren: Sparta and PSV Eindhoven

 In the 1974–75 season, the recovered Van Beveren was appointed as captain of the team.
 PSV reached the Cup Winners' Cup semi-finals again and won the Eredivisie; Van Beveren's first title win.
-This was followed up by the 'double' a year later.
+This was followed by the "double" a year later.
 That season, Van Beveren and PSV almost managed to reach the European Cup final; PSV was eliminated with a single goal by AS Saint-Étienne in the semi-finals.
-The 1977–78 season started unlucky when Van Beveren collided with the woodwork in an exhibition match against Hapert, leaving him with a concussion.
+Van Beveren had an unlucky start to the 1977–78 season when he collided with the woodwork in an exhibition match against Hapert, leaving him with a concussion.
 After his return, he and PSV enjoyed their best season in history so far by winning the Eredivisie, the domestic cup and the UEFA Cup.
 In the UEFA Cup final, Van Beveren kept a clean sheet in both matches.
 PSV won 3–0 on aggregate and Van Beveren lifted his first and only European trophy.

 An incident in 1978 motivated Van Beveren to leave the Netherlands.
 Throughout his international career, a public dispute between Van Beveren and Johan Cruyff resulted in the public siding with the latter and viewing Van Beveren's international retirement as a 'betrayal'.
-When he was asked to appear as a pundit for a 1978 World Cup national team match, the Dutch public broadcast channel received many threats aimed at Van Beveren, his property and his family.
-His television appearance was cancelled, and that night Van Beveren decided to leave The Netherlands for good.
+When he was asked to appear as a pundit for a 1978 FIFA World Cup national team match, the Dutch public broadcast channel received many threats aimed at Van Beveren, his property and his family.
+His television appearance was cancelled, and that night Van Beveren decided to leave the Netherlands for good.
 His contract at PSV ran for another two years though, which he reluctantly had to accept.
 When the contract ended in 1980, PSV offered an extension, but Van Beveren refused, opting for a move to the United States.
 By then, another reason for him to leave was a disagreement with the way coach Kees Rijvers was forced out of PSV.